 Featured weddings and sessions, resources, travel guides, and my own personal musings.

 The cliche of a stressed out bridezilla has been depicted to death on the Hollywood screen.
 If you want to avoid being one of them, all your wedding planning requires is a little (or a lot of) extra thought, from your wedding invitations to your transport on the day.
-Here are some planning essentials to prevent any freakouts during the lead up to the wedding.
-Yes, it is an important day and possibly the biggest event you’ve ever organised, but no, it doesn’t have to involve moment by moment panic.
-It’s all in the organisation.
+Here are some planning essentials to prevent any freakouts during the lead-up to the wedding.
+Yes, it is an important day and possibly the biggest event you’ve ever organized, but no, it doesn’t have to involve moment-by-moment panic.
+It’s all in the organization.

 Lists are a way to free up your head space.
 You can either have a thousand things bouncing around in your brain or just one thing to remember: Where is my list?
 Working from an ultimate checklist created by wedding industry professionals is the way to make sure you haven’t forgotten anything important.
 Your wedding is not an everyday occurrence so there may be details that you’re not aware of.

 Start with this master list as a base and then add to it as needed.
 It should be broken down into a wedding timeline and give you different tasks as you get closer to the big day.
 An individual list is also necessary for one week before the wedding, the day before and a master run sheet with times to distribute to key people so that your day can run smoothly.